Robotics-Research-Group-KUL/betfsm/documentation/docs/index.md

     work the first time, but not the second time.

 !!!
 Warning
     Outside code that repeately calls a state-machine has to call `reset` itself before calling the state-machine.

-For the **common use cases** of a Generator with **one child state** and a Generator with a **list of child states** implementations are provided that implement `reset` and `accept` for you:
-[GeneratorWithState][betfsm.betfsm.GeneratorWithState] and
-[GeneratorWithList][betfsm.betfsm.GeneratorWithLists] are generic implementations to be uses to subclass from while implementing states with one or multiple underlying states.
+This method calls the reset method of all its children and calls the reset method of its superclass `TickingState`

+### Facilitating implementation of a TickingState

+To facilitate the definition of tickingStates, you can use [Python generators](https://www.geeksforgeeks.org/generators-in-python/), for this the [Generator][betfsm.betfsm.Generator] class is defined.
+Generator is a generic TickingState that implements methods **entry**, **doo** and **exit**.
+Users can define new TickingStates by defining the method `co_execute(self, blackboard:Blackboard)`.
+This method is a co-routine and can regularly yield control using a `yield <outcom>` statement.
+This makes it easy to specify a TickingState.

+For common usecases, further (generic) specializations are provided by:

+- [GeneratorWithState][betfsm.betfsm.GeneratorWithState] for a Generator with **one** child state
+- [GeneratorWithList][betfsm.betfsm.GeneratorWithLists]  for a Generator with **a (ordered) list of** childs.

+These implementations implement correctly `reset` and `accept` for you and manage the child nodes (TickingStates) of your TickingState.
+Most of the other nodes are implemented using these auxiliary classes.

 !!!
 Recommendation
     Look at a few implementations such as `WaitFor`,`Repeat`, `Concurrent`.
 This will help making your own nodes.
+    Often it is sufficient to implement the constructor and the co_execute(self,blackboard) method and yield when you want to yield control to BeTFSM, and come back at the same location the next tick of BeTFSM.

 ### Action server

 There is also a ROS2 Action server provided that allows us to respond to ROS2 Actions.
 This contains also a generic parameter-passing mechanism with a JSON message string that in the black-board of BeTFSM.

+### Action client

+**ActionClientBTFSM** contains a Tickingstate that calls and action and generates an outcome when the action returns back.
+While waiting it gets the response of the action.